useidel/copr_obs-build-test4codeberg/README.md

 3. Once logged in to [Woodpecker](https://ci.codeberg.org/repos) you need to connect/import your Codeberg repo.
 ![screenshot](assets/images/woodpecker.repo.png "Woodpecker Repo")
 That will implicitely setup two important things
-  a.
-Creating an authorized Oauth2 application in your codeberg profile (see Settings -> Applications)
+  1. Creating an authorized Oauth2 application in your codeberg profile (see Settings -> Applications)
-  b.
-Create the needed webhook (including target URL and Secrets) in your particular Codeberg Repo (see Seetings -> Webhooks)
+  2. Create the needed webhook (including target URL and Secrets) in your particular Codeberg Repo (see Seetings -> Webhooks)
-4. Create the [.woodpecker.yml](https://codeberg.org/useidel/copr_obs-build-test4codeberg/src/branch/main/.woodpecker.yaml) YAML file (and other needed scripts) in your Codeberg repo - see this my files in this repo.
+4. Create the [.woodpecker.yaml](https://codeberg.org/useidel/copr_obs-build-test4codeberg/src/branch/main/.woodpecker.yaml) YAML file (and other needed scripts) in your Codeberg repo - see this my files in this repo.
 5. If you need secrets (i.e. login credentials to external sites) -> store them on the Woodpecker side of the repo.
 ![screenshot](assets/images/woodpecker.secrets.png "Woodpecker Secrets")
 6. Push your changes and see if it works